sagar900aj/Computer-science-and-technology/README.md

 📚 Contents (Highlights)

-Syllabus — Official syllabus for Class 12 / Diploma.
+Syllabus — Syllabus for Diploma.

 Notes — Clear and practical notes with examples and common questions.